-A JWT carries its own algorithm in the header (alg).
+A carries its own algorithm in the header (alg).
 The danger is that a verifier which trusts that field lets the attacker choose how their token is checked, and there are two well-known ways to abuse it.

 alg: none